 Hold it whichever way is convenient

-Surprisingly, your grasp (the way you hold the pen in your hand) doesn’t have much of an effect on writing performance.[5,6] As long as you’re comfortable, you can just stick with whatever works for you.
+Surprisingly, your grasp (the way you hold the pen in your hand) doesn’t have much of an effect on your writing speed.
+Therefore, as long as you’re comfortable, you can just stick with whatever works for you.
 Also note that when writing for extended periods of time, it’s natural to sometimes vary the way you hold the pen, so this is not necessarily indicative of a problem.
-If you decide that you still want to focus on this, it’s generally advisable to go with the “dynamic tripod grasp”.
+If you decide that you still want to focus on this, it’s generally advisable to go with the commonly-used dynamic tripod grip.

 Maintain a Good Posture